 While there are many mobile wallet options in China, Alipay is the undisputed king.
-In 2020, it made up 55 percent of the Chinese mobile payments market, and there are 1.3 billion users of the service.
+In 2020, it made up 55 percent of the Chinese mobile payments market, and it keeps growing.
 Users love this offering because it also provides services in the areas of wealth management, investing, and micro-loans.

 While Alipay may be the most popular option in China, WeChat is not far behind.
-Research from the second half of 2019 showed that it made up 39 percent of the mobile wallet market in the country and boasts 1.17 billion users.
+Research from the second half of 2019 showed that it made up 39 percent of the mobile wallet market in the country and boasts over a billion users.

 As one of the most popular communication methods in the country, its virtual payment offering immediately had a massive user base.

 While China may have many well-known virtual wallet brands, other Asian nations have their own mobile money providers.
-In the Philippines, for instance, GCash has 33 million users and is so far the most popular mobile wallet in the island nation in terms of total users.
+In the Philippines, for instance, GCash has millions of users and is so far the most popular mobile wallet in the island nation in terms of total users.